 Small changes, big difference

 Going green doesn’t have to happen all at once and it doesn’t mean revolutionising the way you do business.
-Even some of the smallest differences can have a big impact.
-To make your business more green, consider some of the following actions for your office:
+Even some of the smallest differences can have a big impact, such as:

 Use eco-friendly products - These days, finding an environmentally friendly substitute for anything is getting easier and that’s especially true of cleaning supplies.